🧠 The Silent Scars of Trauma: How They Impact Mental Healt

 🧠 Psychological Trauma

-Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing a traumatic event.
-Symptoms include:
+Post-Traumatic Stress Disorder (PTSD) is a mental health condition that may develop after experiencing or witnessing a traumatic event.

 • Flashbacks or intrusive memories

-Trauma is personal.
-Two people may go through the same experience but react in completely different ways.
-Factors that affect trauma response include:
+Two people can live through the same event and have completely different reactions.
+Factors influencing trauma response include:

 • Pre-existing mental health conditions